Writing a UCAS Personal Statement

 A personal statement is part of your application to study at a UK university.
 In a personal statement, the student writes about what they hope to achieve on a UK university course, what they hope to do after the course and why they are applying to this particular university.
 It is your first chance to show a demonstrable passion and understanding of your chosen subject away from exam results.

-We will edit your personal statement and ensure the English is clear and grammatically correct.
-Arrange a free consultation today to learn more.
+SI-UK will edit your personal statement and ensure the English is clear and grammatically correct.
+Arrange a free consultation in Lagos or Abuja to learn more.

 - Your career aspirations

 - How you became interested in studying the subject

 - What, if any, relevant work experience you have undertaken that is related to the course or subject

 - What aspects of your previous education you have found the most interesting